MichaelH10991/api-get-some-help/README.md

 `npm run setup` to configure the application.

+This will walk you through the configuration steps for this service.

 `npm run dev` to start the service.

-This will walk through the configuration steps for this service.

 ## Usage